LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 .. c:function::int SUNHeuristicsSetMaxEFailGrowth(SUNHeuristics H, realtype etamxf)

    Function to set an upper bound for the stepsize adjustment factor following a temporal error failure (once at least *small_nef* failures have occurred, see :c:func:`SUNHeuristicsSetSmallNumEFails`).
-The return value is an integer flag denoting success/failure of the routine (see :numref:`SUNHeuristics.Description.errorCodes`).

-   Arguments:

-   * *H* -- the heuristics object.
+   :param H:  the heuristics object.
-   * *etamxf* -- temporal error failure step size reduction factor.
+   :param etamxf:  temporal error failure step size reduction factor.
 Allowable values must be in the interval (0,1]; illegal values imply a reset to the default.
+   :return: error code indicating success failure  (see :numref:`SUNHeuristics.Description.errorCodes`).

    Usage: